ntop/n2n/doc/Crypto.md

 16 !
 Version=2     !
 TTL           !
 Flags                         !
    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```
-- To later be able to identify a correctly decrpyted header, a magic number is stamped in fourth line starting at byte number 12.
-We use "n2n" string and add the header length to later be able to stop header decryption right before an eventually following payload begins – in case of PACKET-type, header-length does not equal packet-length.
+- To be able to identify a correctly decrpyted header later on, a magic number is stamped in fourth line starting at byte number 12.
+We use "n2n" string and add the header length to be able to stop header decryption right before an eventually following payload begins – in case of PACKET-type, header-length does not equal packet-length.

 - The rest of the community field, namely the first 12 bytes, is reframed towards a 96-bit IV for the header encryption.
 ```